skupperproject/refdog/input/commands/link-status.md

 <section>

-Show the current status of links for the site.
+Show the status of links in the current site.

 </section>